 - 4.11 South Reading Mass Rapid Transit (MRT) is a proposed series of bus priority measures on the A33 corridor between Mereoak Park & Ride and Reading town centre.
 The scheme would reduce congestion and journey times, improving public transport reliability on the main growth corridor into Reading.
 Any proposal will not reduce existing highway capacity along the A33. - 4.12 Phases 1 & 2 of the scheme, from M4 J11 to Island Road, were granted full funding approval from the Berkshire Local Transport Body in November 2015.
-Detailed design for Phase 1A is complete and design for Phases 1B and 2 are being finalised. - 4.13 A contractor has been appointed for construction of Phase 1A with works commencing on-site on 5th September for a period of 3 months.
-This initial phase of works involves construction of a series of bus lanes between the A33 junction with Imperial Way and the existing bus priority provided through M4 Junction 11.
-The scheme is achieved predominantly by utilising space in the central reservations and realigning existing lanes where required. - 4.14 In addition, options for future phases of the South MRT scheme are currently being investigated to provide further bus priority measures between Island Road and Reading town centre.
+Detailed design for Phase 1A is complete and design for Phases 1B and 2 are being finalised. - 4.13 Phase 1A of the scheme commenced on-site on 5th September for a period of 3 months.
+This initial phase of works involved construction of a series of bus lanes between the A33 junction with Imperial Way and the existing bus priority provided through M4 Junction 11.
+The scheme is achieved predominantly by utilising space in the central reservations and realigning existing lanes where required.
+Phase 1b and 2 are due to commence in the Spring 2017 subject to completion of the tender process. - 4.14 In addition, options for future phases of the South MRT scheme are currently being investigated to provide further bus priority measures between Island Road and Reading town centre.
 Phases 3 and 4 of the scheme have been ranked as the highest priority transport scheme in Berkshire for future funding from the Local Growth Fund, again a decision is anticipated from Government in November.